 Facilitates my goal achievement

 Strangely enough, I’ve achieved more goals in the last year than ever before.
-For openers, I earned recognition as a Certified Online Training Professional, and I qualified as a Business Made Simple business coach.
+For openers, I earned recognition as a Certified Online Training Professional.

 I kept my business opened, and I kept my team employed during a year when over 100,000 businesses closed forever.